-On April 5th, we announced a project with the City of Stockholm to test social robots in classrooms in collaboration with teachers and students.
+We recently conducted a project with the City of Stockholm to test social robots in classrooms in collaboration with teachers and students.
 This is a ground-breaking move for social robots — one which we hope will be commonplace within the next few years.

 We believe that social robots — and Furhat in particular — belong in every classroom.
-And there is nothing more satisfying than being able to take the first concrete steps in our hometown Stockholm — assuring us that we are in the right place to build a great new technology focused on society’s well being.
+And there is nothing more satisfying than being able to take the first concrete steps in our hometown Stockholm — assuring us that we are in the right place to build a great new technology focused on society’s well-being.

 Since we started Furhat — which itself came out of an educational institution— social robots for education has been an area which lies close to our hearts.
 Education is the very foundation of our company; without it we wouldn’t exist.
 And it is at the very core of our vision for the future.
 Our partnership with Stockholm City is a first step towards our long-term dream of “one robot per student”.